 If it was another specialist recovery business that may well be the case.
 However, a local computer repair company probably doesn’t have the equipment to undertake serious data recovery so there is a good chance we will be successful in getting your information back.
-If you’ve used a reputable specialist data recovery company then your data is probably no longer available.

 I have personal information on my drive, will my privacy be respected?